SACAS went Global

 - Once an agreement has been reached on the satisfactory resolution of the appeal, the relevant staff member investigating the appeal shall:

-- update the appeals form,
+- Update the appeals form,

-- provide written confirmation of the action that will be or has been taken to resolve the appealing company’s grievance.
+- Provide written confirmation of the action that will be or has been taken to resolve the appealing company’s grievance.

 Apart from confirming to the appealing company what action has been taken to resolve their appeal, the appealing company must be advised of their right to appeal against the handling of their appeal.
-That is if the appealing company is not happy with the resolution of their grievance with SACAS Ireland they may lodge a written appeal with:
+That is, if the appealing company is not happy with the resolution of their grievance with SACAS Ireland, they may lodge a written appeal with:

 The Company Legal Adviser